stirlo/littlebunker.com/_posts/feeds/environmental-news/2025-05-22-the-kentucky-tornadoes-spur-mounting-anx.md

-“With the uprise of social media and these fake weather people out there in the weather world that are not real,” he said.
-“We need more assistance from the government to issue warnings, issue watches, and to make sure that these hype-casters are cut off, because we need an official word.”
+“With the uprise of social media and these fake weather people out there in the weather world that are not real,” he said, “we need more assistance from the government to issue warnings, issue watches, and to make sure that these hype-casters are cut off because we need an official word.”
-This story was originally published by Grist with the headline The Kentucky tornadoes spur mounting anxiety over Weather Service warning systems on May 22, 2025.
+This story was originally published by Grist with the headline The Kentucky tornadoes spur mounting anxiety over weather service warning systems on May 22, 2025.